 Baranov faced tough problems during the colony’s infancy.
 Especially trying was the shortage of reliable workers.
 Aleut natives, virtually forced into slavery, labored under the promyshlenniki, brutal, illiterate Siberian fur hunters.
 An assassination plot against Baranov, raids by exiled Tlingit, and long hazardous supply lines from the Russian homeland added to his woes.
 What saved Baranov’s company were the abundant fur seal and sea otter pelts—thick, silky, unsurpassed in quality—that commanded princely sums in China.

 As Sitka grew in size and population, over-hunting greatly diminished the number of sea otters and fur seals in the North Pacific.
 By the 1850s, despite last minute attempts at conservation, the company town that once owed its existence to the fur trade depended instead on a shipyard, sawmills, fish saltery, and an ice-exporting business.
 The remote colony held less interest for the Russian government.
-Figuring that the United States—or worse yet, Great Britain—would eventually take over Russian America, the Tsar decided to sell.
-In 1867, for $7.2 million, Russia ended its 126-year-old North American enterprise.
+Assuming that the United States—or worse yet, Great Britain—would eventually take over Russian America, the Tsar decided to sell.
+In 1867, with the sale of Alaska to the United States for $7.2 million, Russia ended its 126-year-old North American enterprise.